 With a guided trip, you get the experience of a guide who knows where the best sites are.
 It’s their job to keep you safe and provide an excellent experience.
 If they don’t, they obviously won’t be in business long!

-I choose Viator because of their cancellation policy.
+I choose Viator because of its cancellation policy.
 If for any reason on a standard booking, you need to cancel within 24 hours, your bookings are fully refunded.

 Plus, Viator helps local vendors and business manage their bookings, leaving them time to do what’s best.
 In this case, take you on a guided kayak tour.
 The rates are always very reasonable and competitive, allowing you to compare between tours.